A tenancy ends when:

 - itemize and store the items until you get a Residential Tenancies Office order or the tenant comes back to claim the items.
 You are required to exercise reasonable care and ensure the property is not damaged, lost or stolen.
 You can seek compensation from the tenant for any costs incurred with storing the tenant’s property.
 Keep a written inventory of any abandoned property.
 You might also want to take photographs of the items to document their condition.

-Review the abandonment of tenant's possessions fact sheet for more information.
+Review the Abandoned property info sheet for more information.

 For questions about landlord responsibilities at the end of a tenancy email email@example.com or phone: 867-667-5944 or toll free in Yukon: 1-800-661-0408, ext.
 5944.